threatgrid/redismq/README.md

 (queue-reaper 10 queue)

-;; This starts up a worker that will wait 1 second between events, and ;; will take at most 10 seconds to process the event.
-If the event ;; takes more than one second to process, it will timeout and it will ;; count a sa "failure" for the event.
+;; This starts up a worker that will wait 1 second between events, and ;; will block attempting to read an even at most 10 seconds to process ;; the event.
 (queue-worker queue
   (fn [event]
     (print "Event: " event))